communicating with nature

-- In March, before you treat your lawn, test your soil to determine the nutrients it may need.
+- In March, before you treat your lawn, test your soil to determine what nutrients it may need.
 Many states will test soil at no charge.
 In Pennsylvania, you can purchase a $9 soil testing kit from the county offices of The Penn State College of Agricultural Sciences and submit your soil samples for a free analysis.

 - If your soil analysis recommends it, apply lime.
 This adds nutrients, such as zinc and chlorophyll, and turns your grass a more vibrant green.
-(Avoid costly carbon-releasing chemicals that kill the healthy microorganisms in your soil, and that poison our air, water, and soil.
-Rather than prevent weeds, herbicides deaden the soil, exacerbating the conditions that spread weeds.)
+(Avoid costly carbon-releasing chemicals that kill the healthy microorganisms in your soil, and that poison our air, soil, and water.
+Rather than prevent weeds, herbicides deaden the soil and exacerbate the conditions that spread weeds.)

 - Just before the rainy season in spring or fall, slice seed or over-seed your lawn–or just areas that are weedy or bare.
 Grass seed ranges in price from $40 to $200 for 50 pounds.
 You can shop around for the variety of high quality seeds that your lawn needs.

 - Especially in recreational areas and vegetable beds, hand weed.
 To eliminate or reduce the need for hand weeding or mulch, which attracts termites, grow native spreading shrubs, tall grasses, ground covers, flowers, and self-seeding plants.

-I encourage homeowners and landscapers who have taken the lead in green landscaping to persevere for the year or longer that it may take for their chemically treated property to return to its healthful natural beauty.
+I encourage homeowners and landscapers who have taken the lead in green landscaping to persevere for the year or two it may take for their chemically treated property to return to its healthful natural beauty.
 No progress is greater than that which restores and protects our environment, and improves the quality of all life!

-What regenerative landscaping techniques are improving the quality of life in your area?
+What regenerative landscaping techniques are improving the quality of all life in your area?